AkuCyberSec/crawling-report/README.md

         expression: "(passw|pwd|password|passwd)=([^&]+)"
 ```

+The first key is **max_rows_per_report**.
+This key defines the max number of rows per each report.
+When a report reaches the maximum number of pages, a new report is created.
+On the top-left corner of the page, a dropdown menu allows to change "page" (or report).

 Under **rules** we have:
 - **name**: The name of the rule
+- **enabled**: A boolean that defines whether the rules is enabled or not.
+If the rules is NOT enabled, it will be ignored and won't be added to the report.
 - **matchers**: A list of regular expressions used with the **grep** command (grep -iE '\<regexp\>') for extracting URLs from lists that match the regular expressions.
 - **extractors**: A list of extractors that define regular expressions in **JavaScript**, in the HTML report.
 The extractors are used for extracting values from single URLs.